Frequently asked questions

 Our survey shows people are looking for a family friendly space with a food offering, complemented by music and art, and a range of services.
 These include providing somewhere for hot-desking, as well as hosting classes, book clubs and support groups.

 Who will run the business?

 We will find a business experienced at running pubs, bars or cafes to be the tenant.
-They would take on the day-to-day running of the business and pay the rent to us, the Community Benefit Society.
+They would take on the day-to-day running of the business and pay us rent.
 We have multiple prospective tenants interested.

 What organisation will own the property?

-We have set up a new Community Benefit Society (CBS) which would buy and renovate the property.
-Everyone in the community would be able to become a shareholder, so we would own it together.
+We have set up Myddleton Road Community Benefit Society which will own the property.
+Everyone in the community is able to become a shareholder, so we will own it together.